The top day trips from Athens to nearby islands

 So, where can you go on a day trip from Athens?
-Find the best Athens island hopping suggestions below and book your ferry tickets online on Ferryhopper!
+Find the best Athens island-hopping options below and book your ferry tickets online on Ferryhopper!

 View to the port of Piraeus in Athens